marciocaraballo/poke-app/README.md

 -   A user should be able to filter pokemon by ID or name
 -   A user should be able to see a list of details associated to a specific pokemon
 -   A user should be informed about the status of the API
+-   A user should be able to share the page with the selected filters

 ## App